 ASC 718, Compensation-Stock Compensation ("ASC 718"), requires the estimate of the fair value of all stock-based payments to employees, including grants of stock options, to be recognized in the statement of operations over the requisite service period.
 Under ASC 718, employee option grants are generally valued at the grant date and those valuations do not change once they have been established.
 The fair value of each option award is estimated on the grant date using the Black-Scholes Option Pricing Model.
-As allowed by ASC 718, the Company's estimate of expected volatility is based on its peer company average volatilities, including industry, stage of life cycle, size, and financial leverage.
+As allowed by ASC 718, the Company's estimate of expected volatilities, including industry, stage of life cycle, size, and financial leverage.
 The risk-free rate for periods within the contractual life of the option is based on the U.S. Treasury yield curve in effect at the time of grant valuation.
 The Company recognizes forfeitures as they occur.